28th Regiment "Pavia": World War I

 In August 1916, the Brigade "Pavia" returned to the first line at Lucinico for the Sixth Battle of the Isonzo, which aimed to take the city of Gorizia on the left bank of the Isonzo river.
 On 6 August 1916, the battle began and the brigade quickly overran the first two Austro-Hungarian trench lines.
 On 7 August, the troops of the brigade reached the Austro-Hungarian defense guarding the bridges over the Isonzo river.
 On 8 August, both regiments of the brigade crossed the Isonzo river and established a bridgehead on the left bank, which was expanded by nightfall to the Sant'Andrea quarter of Gorizia.
 On 9 August, the 28th Infantry Regiment advanced to Vrtojba and took the village.
 On 10 August, the brigade tried to take the heights behind Vrtojba, which descent to Bilje, but having lost more than 1,500 men by now, the brigade failed to achieve its objectives for the day and two days later the brigade was sent to the rear.

 On 5 January 1917, the two regiments of the Brigade "Pavia" were awarded a Silver Medal of Military Valor for having crossed the Isonzo river as the first Italian units.
 The two medals were affixed to the regiments' flags and added to their coat of arms.
 In February 1915, the depot of the 27th Infantry Regiment in Rimini formed command of the Brigade "Elba" and the 261st Infantry Regiment for the new brigade, while the depot of the 28th Infantry Regiment in Ravenna formed the 262nd Infantry Regiment for the new brigade.
 The battalions for the two new regiments were drawn from six existing brigades, whose regiments each ceded two companies.
 The Brigade "Pavia" spent 1917 on the Asiago plateau, where no events of note occurred during the year.

-In March 1918, the brigade moved to Padova, where it remained until the Second Battle of the Piave River on 15 June 1918.
+In March 1918, the brigade moved to Padua, where it remained until the Second Battle of the Piave River on 15 June 1918.
 Two days later the brigade was ordered to block the expansions of the Austro-Hungarian bridgehead at Fagaré on the Southern bank of the Piave river.
 The brigade established a defensive line from Bocca Callalta to San Biagio di Callalta, which it held until 21 June, when the brigade, which had suffered more than 1,200 casualties, was replaced in the first line by other units.
 In August 1918, the brigade was sent to hold the frontline on the Western shore of Lake Garda from Punta Larici to Monte Guil and Monte Carone.
 During the decisive Battle of Vittorio Veneto the brigade attacked the Austro-Hungarian defensive line that ran from Cima d'Oro to Monte Tomeabrù and Bocca di Trat on 3 November 1918.
 After breaking through the enemy line the brigade advanced to Ponte Arche, where the news of the Armistice of Villa Giusti reached it.